janschill/cern-solid-code-investigation/report/review-solid-spec.md

 An auxiliary resource exists to give additional information, like configuration, processing, or interpretation about a Solid resource, for example: "A container linked to an auxiliary resource that includes access control statements for that container and the resources that belong to it."
 `acl:Control` means that the user has complete control, in other words: read, write and append access [[Source]](https://www.w3.org/wiki/WebAccessControl#WAC_relation_to_HTTP_Verbs). <!-- TODO: this might not be completely true -->
-Another example "A binary JPEG image linked to an auxiliary resource that includes information describing that binary JPEG." makes the need a bit more clear, as a binary JPEG image does not carry any machine readable information.
+Another example "A binary JPEG image linked to an auxiliary resource that includes information describing that binary JPEG." makes the need a bit clearer, as a binary JPEG image does not carry any machine-readable information.
 A Solid resource includes the location of its associated auxiliary resources in the `Link` header.
 These can be discovered by a `GET` or `HEAD` request to the Solid resource.

 ```